atlas-bi/website/src/docs/bi_library/development/index.md

 Copy the contents of ``appsettings.json`` into your new file and adjust the settings to meet your needs.
 The main update required is the database connection.

+Development settings for debugging can also be added.
+Create another file called ``appsettings.cust.Development.json`` and copy the contents of ``appsettings.Development.json`` in.

 ## Run the Website Locally

 Test out your configuration or changes by running the website locally.
 In visual studio, select ``Run with IIS Express``.